What is Dual Credit?

 Juniors and Seniors

-Most students not already taking Dual Credit classes will qualify by scoring a 4000 on the English II EOC along with a Satisfactory essay score on the same test.
-Juniors may also qualify with one of the following criteria.
+Most students not already taking Dual Credit classes will qualify by scoring a 4000 on the English II EOC test along with a Satisfactory essay score on the same test.
+Juniors and seniors may also qualify for most classes with one of the following criteria.

 What are the steps?